Serjaek/network_lab/README.md

 # network_lab
 This folder include some of my projects or exercises made for my course of Network computing Laboratory.

-- ass03 is an exercize with multithreading architecture.
+- ass03 is an exercise with multithreading architecture.

 # Word Quizzle
 FinalProject_WordQuizzle contains my final project in Java for network computing course.